WWII Navajo Code Talker Samuel Tom Holiday dies at age 94

 The library at the Kayenta Middle School is named for Holiday.

-He is survived by five children, 35 grandchildren, 30 great-grandchildren and two great-great-grandchildren.
+He is survived by six children, 35 grandchildren, 30 great-grandchildren and two great-great-grandchildren.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to say Holiday is survived by six children, not five.